mwgeurts/viewray_fielduniformity/README.md

 ## Installation

 This application can be installed as a MATLAB App or by cloning this git repository.
+See [Installation and Use](../../wiki/Installation-and-Use) for more details.

 ## Usage and Documentation